Experienced direct response writers know every word counts and there are tricks for maximizing a single word’s impact on the reader.

 Designed for CMO's, Content Marketers, Marketing Managers and other strategic decision makers, the Target Marketing Resource Library is the premier source for free marketing best practices and case studies.

 Have some good white papers or case studies?
-Contact Drew James to contribute.
+Contact Chris Lyons to contribute.

 In a consumer and business marketplace of declining literacy rates and what sometimes seems like steeply plummeting verbal sophistication levels, how do marketers work with copywriters to ensure complex products and services are sold in a way that both does justice to the product or service at hand, and doesn't go over the heads of the intended audience?